View frequently asked questions about PhD Coursework component requirements.

-The minimum required grade for the Research Workshop is H2A (the standard required for entry to the PhD), but H2 for the Electives.
+The minimum required grade for the Workshop component is H2A, but H3 for the Electives.
 Our thinking here was that we did not want to discourage you from exploring unfamiliar fields in your electives, but you should feel free to tackle something new without fear that you would be penalised if your work was at a lesser standard than usual.

-What happens if I don't get the required grades in the Workshop and / or the electives?
+What happens if I don't get the required grades in the workshop and / or the electives?

-If the problem lies with a poor mark in one elective, you should discuss with your supervisor taking a third Elective; the requirement with electives is to have completed two at the required minimum level.
+If the problem lies with a poor mark in one Elective, you should discuss with your supervisor taking a third Elective; the requirement with Electives is to have completed two at the required minimum level.